 This is very frightening for many senior felines.
 As such, they may also increase their vocalizations as a sign of distress.
 Cats older than 15 years of age meow or yowl with increasing frequency and intensity.
 Such a behavior is very common during the night.
 When cats wake up at night and they see nothing but blackness, they feel frightened and confused.
 Hence, they will increase their vocalizations.

 To help your elderly pet, it is crucial to place all the things that it needs in the same exact place every single day.
 Allowing for easier access to items such as feeding and drinking bowls, beds, and toys can help mitigate the impact of disorientation.
 Feeding the cat easily-digestible food can help it sleep throughout the night and minimize waking up during sleep.
 Your supervision is also crucial so you can provide assistance whenever your pet needs some.
+Check out our guides on cat beds and water bowls for cats for more info.

 Increased Soiling or “Accidents” in the House